 10.01 Eligibility.
 Players must meet all USTA National eligibility requirements to be eligible for any USTA Nevada District League Championships.
-See USTA National League Regulations (2.03A Eligibility) for more information.
+(USTA National League Regulations 2.03A Eligibility) USTA League Resources for more information.
 It is the team captain's responsibility to ensure that all players participating at the District Championships are eligible.
-If an ineligible player is played during the District Championships, that match shall count as a default win for the opposing team.
+If an ineligible player is played during the District Championships, that match with the ineligible player should be marked as "DQ and Ineligible".
+The DQ will reverse the match results; the Ineligible option will remove the match played from the ineligible player and his/her partner but will leave it as a match played for their opponents.

 A player is eligible to advance to championship level competition if that player has played on the same team in at least two (2) matches during the local league season.
 A maximum of one (1) default received by the player during local league competition shall count for advancing.
 A retired match shall count toward advancing for all players involved.

 10.02 District Championship Team Confirmation.
 It is required for all advancing teams to confirm with the USTA Nevada District League Coordinator (via e-mail, adults@ustanevada.com) if they will be available to participate in the District Championships, should their team finish in an advancing position.
+A \$50 team fee will be charged for all advancing teams.

 10.03 Inclement Weather During District Championships.
-The Tournament Committee may decide to make alternate plans in order to complete the tournament.
+The Tournament Committee may decide to make alternate plans to complete the tournament.
 Such plans may include, but are not limited to, relocating/rescheduling matches to a later date or time, and/or using alternate scoring formats.

-10.04 Match Format at District Championships.
+- 10.04 Match Format at District Championships.
 Scoring in the District Championships shall be the best two of three sets with a match tiebreak (first to 10 by 2 using the Coman Tiebreak Procedure played in lieu of the third set).
-Only hard court surfaces will be used.

-10.05 Defaults During District Championships.
+Only hard-court surfaces will be used. - 10.05 Defaults During District Championships.
 Teams need to have a full complement of players available throughout the District Championships to avoid defaults.
-If a team submits a lineup with a defaulted line(s), the opposing team will be allowed to receive their lineup back, be notified which line(s) is being defaulted and make changes to their lineup.
-If both teams are defaulting a different line, they are both allowed to make any changes to their lineup; however, their default will stand.
-Both teams may agree to put the default in the same line but are not required to do so.
-If a team has a team default (as defined by each league) in the District Championships (for any reason), all players rostered on that team are subject to penalties up to and including suspension from that league the following year.

-10.06 Multiple Teams.
+In the spirit of good sportsmanship and fair play, the opposing team(s) should be advised of a known default, as well as the Tournament Director.
+The defaulting captain will still be able to designate at what position (depending on the number of positions in that league/division) the know default will occur.
+If the opponent has turned in their scorecard, they will be allowed to change it is the defaulting team or the Tournament Director had not advised them of the default in advance.
+The Championship Committee has the authority to file a grievance and recommend the actions to take when multiple match default(s) given by one team result in a situation that may materially impact the championship's standings.
+Team penalties may include but are not limited to, non-advancement, disqualification, or suspension. - 10.06 Multiple Teams.
 If a player advances to the District Championships on two teams, scheduling accommodations will not be made.
-If there is a match conflict, the player must decide which team he/she will represent during the conflicting matches.

-10.07 Section Championship Team Confirmation.
+If there is a match conflict, the player must decide which team he/she will represent during the conflicting matches. - 10.07 Section Championship Team Confirmation.
 Winning teams at the District Championships will have 48 hours to confirm that they will be competing in the Section Championships.
 If confirmation is not received, the second-place team may be given the opportunity to compete.